ryanpiaskowy/jare/README.md

     // total number of failed groups
     long numberOfFailedGroups = engine.getNumberOfGroupsFailed();

 You may use any Java object and check it with the rule engine.
 This includes data from files or databases.
-For more details please read the documentation.
+For more details please read the documentation and API.

 Please send your feedback and help to enhance the tool.